YujinPark408/PyUnet_QC/README.md

-# Quantum ML version of Pytorch-UNet For LArTPC Signal Processing
+# QML version of Pytorch-UNet For LArTPC Signal Processing

 A Quantum Machine Learning (QML) adaptation of the classic U-Net architecture, designed for denoising and region-of-interest (ROI) finding in Liquid Argon Time Projection Chamber (LArTPC) detectors.